Echsecutor/docker-indy-node/README.md

 A simple container setup to run a node in an Hyperledger Indy network.

+## DEPRECATED!

+The contents of this repository are deprecated.
+All work hier has been contributed to and is continued in https://github.com/IDunion/indy-node-container .
+If you are looking for a Containerized setup to run an Hyper Ledger Indy Node, please go there. 😉

 ## How To

 - `./generate_random_seeds.sh` and then securely backup `.node.env` which holds the seed for generating the private keys